jeff-hykin/pterodactyl/README.md

 ### Interceptors

-Denoliver allows you to inject your own request interceptors to be fired before or after the HTTP requests has been handled by the server.
+Archaeopteryx allows you to inject your own request interceptors to be fired before or after the HTTP requests has been handled by the server.
 This can be one or more functions which have access to the request object (instance of [Deno.Request](https://doc.deno.land/builtin/stable#Request)) and gets called in the order they are defined with the output of the previous function (piped). **These functions must all return the request object.**

 Interceptors can be a single function, for example: